 Motivated by this, here we examine the extent to which a \gls*{NN} can be \textit{efficiently} trained as a low-cost but accurate surrogate for the impurity problem in a \gls*{DMFT} calculation.
-Focusing on the half-filled Hubbard model, we show that a well-trained \gls*{NN}, trained on a fairly feasible 500 samples synthetic data set, can predict the impurity self-energy $\Sigma^{(n)}(\tau)$ (for a given iteration $n$), from which the impurity Green's function $G^{(n)}(\tau)$ is obtained via Dyson's equation, using Hubbard $U$, inverse temperature $\beta = 1/T$ ($k_\mathrm{B} = 1$), and $G_0^{(n)}(\tau)$ as input features.
+Focusing on the half-filled Hubbard model, we show that a well-trained \gls*{NN}, trained on a fairly feasible 500 samples synthetic dataset, can predict the impurity self-energy $\Sigma^{(n)}(\tau)$ (for a given iteration $n$), from which the impurity Green's function $G^{(n)}(\tau)$ is obtained via Dyson's equation, using Hubbard $U$, inverse temperature $\beta = 1/T$ ($k_\mathrm{B} = 1$), and $G_0^{(n)}(\tau)$ as input features.

-Within the parameter regime that is well covered by the training data, the ML surrogates are sufficiently accurate to fully replace traditional \gls*{CTQMC} impurity solvers, which can yield dramatic acceleration.
-Crucially, this level of performance can be achieved with a relatively limited training data set.
+Within the parameter regime well covered by the training data, the ML surrogates are sufficiently accurate to fully replace traditional \gls*{CTQMC} impurity solvers, thereby yielding dramatic acceleration.
+Crucially, this level of performance can be achieved with a relatively small training dataset.
 We also show that the model extrapolates well for a range of temperatures below the training set coverage.
 As expected, model errors can become significant with extrapolation; nonetheless, we find that imperfect model predictions can be useful as an initial guess that accelerates the convergence to self-consistency within traditional \gls*{DMFT} solvers.